Multimodal Foundation Models for Material Property Prediction and Discovery: Methods

 \subsection{Data}

-We constructed multimodal datasets for materials science using data from the Materials Project, a well-established open-source initiative.
-This dataset included crystal structures, DOS, and charge densities and it was used for multimodal pre-training.
-In addition to these modalities, we also made use of the bulk modulus, shear modulus, and elastic tensor to evaluate the performance.
-Despite its comprehensiveness, the Materials Project has known precision limitations for certain material properties, most notably for the band gaps.
+We constructed a multimodal dataset for materials science using data from the Materials Project~\cite{10.1063/1.4812323}, a well-established open-source initiative.
+This dataset included crystal structures, density of states, charge densities, and textual descriptions; those four modalities were used for multimodal pre-training.
+In addition to those modalities, we also made use of the bulk modulus, shear modulus, and elastic tensor data for material property prediction performance evaluation of MultiMat (after fine-tuning on those tasks) as well as for establishing non-pre-trained baselines.
+We also used Materials Project data for the interpretability results where we color-coded by crystal system, formation energy, and whether the material is a metal.

+Despite its comprehensiveness, the Materials Project has known data quality limitations for certain material properties, \eg for the band gaps.
 Specifically, the RMSE between the Materials Project band gaps (computed using DFT) and their experimentally observed counterparts is \(1.05\) eV, potentially affecting the efficacy and reliability of models trained on band gaps from the Materials Project~\cite{10.1063/1.4812323}.

-To address this, we utilized the SNUMAT database, which offers more accurate band gap values (RMSE of $0.36$ eV relative to experimentally determined band gaps) due to using a more accurate DFT functional.
-However, SNUMAT is a smaller database containing around \num{10000} materials without any multimodal information.
-Therefore, we used SNUMAT to fine-tune models pre-trained with multimodal data from the Materials Project and to establish baselines for models without any multimodal pre-training~\cite{article_snumat}.
+To address this, we utilized the HSE gaps in the SNUMAT semiconductor database~\cite{article_snumat}, which offers more accurate band gap values (RMSE of $0.36$ eV relative to experimentally determined band gaps) due to using a more accurate DFT functional.
+We used the version of this database where materials with a computed gap of \SI{0}{eV} were filtered out; note that even this filtered version of this database does contain some large gap insulators.
+This SNUMAT semiconductor database contains around \num{10000} materials without any multimodal information.
+We used it to fine-tune and evaluate models pre-trained with multimodal data from the Materials Project and also to establish baselines for models without any multimodal pre-training.
+Note that some previous works~\cite{wang2021accurate,choubisa2023interpretable} have explored using ML to predict band gaps of the SNUMAT database.